 122 THE MONEY MACHINE - Bart is in Kansas City to meet his cousin Jackie, whom he remembers as a shy, skinny girl.
 She has grown up, is beautiful and wants to be an actress.
 When gullible Jackie gets in with counterfeiters, she buys a money machine.
 Bart and Jackie trail Big Ed Murphy to Denver, where they con the con man.
 The Maverick series is about money, and the Denver Mint is mentioned.
 Jackie buys a diamond machine, which happens to be real.

 123 MR. MULDOON'S PARTNER - Bart encounters a leprechaun.
 By this time, Maverick is low comedy.
 Mr. Muldoon is 543 years old and speaks of himself in the third person.
 He grants Bart 5 wishes, the first of which is for money.
 Bart gets his money, but with strings.
 It is stolen!
 The unselfish wish works out for the best!
 Bad girl Janet Lake helps Bart's opponent cheat him at cards.
 Maverick women dressed to the 9s, wearing period costumes that covered everything.

 Bret and Bart drifted from town to town, living out of hotels and looking for games.
 They were immaculately dressed and in their prime.
 Their characters were impossibly romantic!
 They got out of mess after mess.
-I was 13 and enjoyed the escapism.
+I enjoyed the escapism.

 The Mavericks dressed in similar fashion.
 Bret wore a black coat, vest, ruffled shirt, string tie & white slacks.
 Bart wore a black coat, vest, short necktie & black pants.